sanketbisne/Git-for-Cloud-engineers/README.md

-There are 3 Stages of code in local repository
+There are 4 Stages of code in local repository

-- Working Directory
+  1. Working Directory

-- git add .
-code entered in staging area
+  2. code entered in staging area
-- git commit -m "added code "
-code added in local repository
+  3. code added in local repository
--git push
-code added in remote repository
+  4. code added in remote repository

 ## Below are the Steps for getting started with git and pushing those changes in remote repo.